Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 # Model Installation and Running

-For detailed model installation and running instructions see chapter 2 in the [Atlantis manual Part I](https://research.csiro.au/atlantis/?ddownload=111).
+For detailed model installation and running instructions see chapter 2 in the [Atlantis manual](https://research.csiro.au/atlantis/home/links/).
 Here we briefly describe the main steps involved.

 ## Why to check out the code using version control tools